mghaderi/restaurant-test/README.md

 This route check the order, base on it's conditions, it may do none, one or some of below things:
     - update order
     - add it to delay reports
-    - add it to delay orders
+    - add it to delay orders.
 Then it will return proper response.
 - Second route is for assigning employee an order which is in delay orders
     - address: 127.0.0.1/api/order/assign (post)